Become a volunteer.

 Must read before coming here.

-This is not to scare anyone off, but to just give an important input as to what to expect.
-The better prepared you are, the better your experience will be for all of us.
-We need your commitment - short-notice cancellations and people that are leaving earlier than planned are putting us in a very hard position.
+This is not to scare volunteers off, but to just give an important input as to what to expect.
+The better prepared you are, the better your experience will be for everyone at Happy Tails.
+Francoise needs your commitment - short-notice cancellations and people that are leaving earlier than planned are putting the dogs, cats and other volunteers in a very hard position.

-There is a lot of cleaning involved.
+There is a lot of cleaning involved, all followed in a certain routine.
 Every single day.
 Sweeping, mopping, doing the dishes, cleaning dog poo, raking and lots more.
 Basically all of the work, except the cuddling, is physical work.
 Arrive in clothes ready to get dirty!

-Please keep in mind that we are a sanctuary, which focuses on providing animals a safe home for the rest of their lives – those who have had a tough life before coming to us.
+Please keep in mind that we are a sanctuary, which focuses on providing dogs and cats a safe home for the rest of their lives – those who have had a tough life before coming to us.
 We do not have a high turnover of animals.
 Adoptions to good homes are welcome though, of course.

 The first days can be overwhelming, that is totally normal.
 Lots of names and things to learn, barking dogs in packs, the heat – try to stay attentive and ask questions, you will see that within a short time it will be so much easier already.

 We need volunteers who are committed to the cause.
-Even in their free time.
-We are here for the animals - not to nurture our ego, seek free accommodation or meet lots of people.
-You should be a team player that is easy-going, self-motivated, with common sense - time usually doesn't allow us to give lots of feedback, we are busy with the animals!
+We are here for the animals - not to nurture our ego.
+You should be a team player that is easy-going, self-motivated, with common sense - time usually doesn't allow Francoise to give lots of feedback, she is busy with keeping everything up and running!

 Being able to/learning how to drive an automatic scooter or motorbike is highly recommended.
 This way you can easily get to/from the sanctuary and discover the island during your free time.
-You can rent them everywhere on the island.
-Any other transportation will be expensive.
 Also, just fyi - a license from your home country is required for your insurance to cover an accident/hospitalisation.